FailAcademy/learning/wdp-toronto/_slides/week-02/05-jquery-animation.md

 3. Putting it all together...

 ---

 template: inverse

 # Review Time!

 ---

 class: center, middle

 .large[
 **Name that jQuery method!**
 ]

 ---

 class: center, middle

 .large[
-   What method allows you to select a sibling element?
+What method allows you to select sibling elements?
 ]

 ---

 class: center, middle

 .large[
 What method allows you to change a CSS property for an element?
 ]

 ---

 class: center, middle

 .large[
 What method allows you to change the text inside an element?
 ]

 ---

 class: center, middle

 .large[
 What method allows you to remove a class from an element?
 ]

 ---

 class: center, middle

 .large[
 What method allows you to add content just inside an element's closing tag?
 ]

 ---

 class: center, middle

 .large[
 What method allows you to add content just before an element's opening tag?
 ]

 ---

 class: center, middle

 .large[
 What method allows you to change an element's ID name?
 ]

 ---

 class: center, middle

 .large[
 What method allows us to execute code only when a user clicks on an element?
 ]

 ---

 template: inverse

 # Animating Elements